xrdocs/ncs5500/_tutorials/lpts-enhancements-on-ncs5500-ncs5700.md

 ## Brief Background

-Before we move on to this topic, it would be recommended to visit our LPTS architecture document for understanding the implementation on the platform.
+Before we move on to this topic, it would be recommended to visit our [LPTS architecture](https://xrdocs.io/ncs5500/tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts/) document for understanding the implementation on the platform.
 As we covered, in the document LPTS is an integral component of **IOS-XR** systems which provides firewall and policing functionality.
 LPTS maintains per interface complete table in netio chain in Line card CPU, making sure that packets are delivered to their intended destinations.
 IOS XR software classifies all ‘For Us’ control packets into **97** different flows.
 Each flow has it own hardware policer to restrict the punt traffic rate for the flow type.
 We also discussed how the LPTS processes the for-us packets in the two pass in the hardware pipeline.
 For-us packets will go through the ASIC twice before getting punted to the CPU.
-In the current implementation this already happens in iTCAM.
+In the current implementation this happens in iTCAM.

 ## Problem Statement

 Local Packet Transfer Services (LPTS) maintains tables that redirect packets to a logical router or the Secure Domain Router (SDR) to make sure that packets are delivered to their intended destination on the Routing Processor(RP).
 These packets are termed as “for-us” packets.
 Examples include PIM, IGMP, ICMP, RSVP other protocol packets like OSPFv2/v3 hello packets, ISIS packets, BGP packets etc. As mentioned above, the on chip TCAM or the iTCAM can only support a maximum of 8K LPTS table entries along with other features.
 This causes us to have a limit to which we can have the hardware entries for the protocols.
 Entries exceeding the allowed numbers is processed under a common pool of software entries.
+Customers want their protocol entries to be in the hardware and be subjected to hardware LPTS policing.

 ## Solution